shufflingB/swiftui-macos-tree-list-demo/README.md

 The project's been built using Xcode 13.1 and run/hand tested on macOS 12.0.1.

 *Aside: To the best of knowledge, there is nothing in the code that means it should not work with earlier versions.
-But it has not been tested on those so no, or rather, **even less guarantees than normal** *
+But it has not been tested on those*

 Testing - There are no automated tests.
 Just build and run the app to see what it does.

 *Aside: Really should be ... really should have used test driven development.
 Hindsight's wonderful 😕*

 The app mocks the UI of a simple mail app.
-When its run it should load some testing data and then allows the user to:
+When it is run it should load some testing data and then allow the user to:
 - Drag and drop re-arrange selections of Folders and mock Mail items anywhere within the tree.
 - Mark the mock Mail items as read.

-And that's it; there is nothing to create new mail or folder items, convert items backward and forwards between Folder and Mail types, change sorting order, allow items to be in multiple parent folders etc. More details on these omissions in the Missing section below.
+And that's it; there is nothing to create new mail or folder items, convert items backward and forwards between Folder and Mail types, change sorting order, allow items to be in multiple parent folders etc. In its current form these ommissions mean that the demo is just a starting point and this approach would want further work in most cases to make it suitable for a production application.

 ![App running](appScreenshot.png "picture of running demo app")